Florida Companies That Buy Houses for Cash: How to Pick the Right One

 Will I get less than market value when selling to a house-buying company in Florida?

-With most cash investor companies, yes — offers typically run 70 to 85 percent of market value because the buyer needs room for a resale profit.
+With most direct buyer companies, yes.
+Offers typically run 70 to 85 percent of market value because the buyer needs room for a resale profit.
 Cash Flow Deals works differently.
-They bring a bank-financed buyer whose offer is tied to the home's real appraised value, not a flip margin, so the number you net is meaningfully higher than a traditional cash buyer would offer.
+It brings a bank-financed buyer whose offer is tied to the home's real appraised value, not a resell margin, so the number you net is meaningfully higher than a traditional cash buyer would offer.

-How is Cash Flow Deals different from Opendoor or a 'We Buy Houses' company?
+How is Cash Flow Deals different from Opendoor or a 'Direct home-buying company' company?

 Do I have to fix anything before selling to Cash Flow Deals?